 More interested in managing real investments?
 You can join the student-managed 360 Huntington Fund.
 This opportunity lets graduate students at Northeastern learn industry-level skills that simulated investment exercises could never teach.
 In the process, expect to learn the ins and outs of effectively researching, authoritatively recommending, and confidently choosing the right stocks.

 The MS x’s emphasis on experience-fuelled learning could also transport you across the globe.
-The three-credit elective International Field Study gives you valuable exposure to the global business environment in just one week.
+The three-credit elective Global Field Study gives you valuable exposure to the global business environment in just one week.
 This year, students have immersed themselves in the business practices and cultures of Portugal and Italy.

 You could also join the intensive, five-day elective Washington, DC Residency, networking with and learning from current and former legislators and staff, senior civil servants, business executives, lobbyists, and other officials.
 These connections offer first-hand insight into how public policy affects the U.S. and global economies.